vncg/react-admin/docs/Authentication.md

 ## Redirect After Logout

-By default, react-admin redirects the user to '/login' after they log out.
+By default, vn-kooch-react-admin redirects the user to '/login' after they log out.
 This can be changed by passing the url to redirect to as parameter to the `userLogout()` action creator when you `connect` the `MyLogoutButton` component:

 ```diff
 // in src/MyLogoutButton.js